andrasq/node-q-then/Readme.md

 and resolves with the array of their values in the same order as the promises.
 If any of the promises in the array reject, the returned promise will reject with the same reason without waiting for the other promises to settle.

+## P.promisify( func [,PP] )

+Convert the callbacked function `func` into a function that does not take callback but returns a promise instead.
+Also works for methods.
+The optional argument `PP` is the promise system to use, eg the nodejs built-in `Promise` (the default is `P`).

+## P.callbackify( promise, cb )

+Convert a promise into a callback invocation.
+Note that this is not quite the mirror of `promisify`, which returns a function, but callback invocation can be made much more efficient once the type of thenable is known.

 ## promise.then( [resolveHandler(value) [,rejectHandler(reason)]] )